 Powerful typhoon Faxai in direct hit on Tokyo

-Typhoon Faxai, packing winds of up to 216 kilometres per hour, made landfall in Chiba just east of the capital before dawn, after barrelling through Tokyo Bay.
+Typhoon Faxai, packing winds of up to 216kph, made landfall in Chiba just east of the capital before dawn, after barrelling through Tokyo Bay.

+About 5,000 people in Chiba and Kanagawa prefectures were ordered to evacuate, public broadcaster NHK reported on its Twitter feed.

 Authorities issued non-compulsory evacuation warnings to more than 390,000 people, as forecasters cautioned the rain and wind could reach "record" proportions.